-The New York State Department of Environmental Conservation (DEC) has issued a general permit for various shoreline stabilization and structural repair activities in state-regulated waters, wetlands, and coastal erosion hazard areas along Lake Erie, Lake Ontario, Niagara River, and St. Lawrence River.
-The Great Lakes Erosion Control General Permit (GP-0-20-004) was issued on May 8, 2020 for a five-year term in response to recurring high-water events in these systems and the ongoing need for affected property owners to install shoreline stabilization measures and repair damaged property.
+The New York State Department of Environmental Conservation (DEC) has issued a general permit for various shoreline stabilization and structural repair activities in state-regulated coastal erosion hazard area, protected waterbodies, and freshwater wetlands along Lake Erie, Lake Ontario, Niagara River, and St. Lawrence River, including affected portions of wetlands, navigable bays, and tributaries.
+The Great Lakes Erosion Control General Permit (GP-0-25-010) is effective on May 8, 2025 for a five-year term for the purpose of shore protection to safeguard existing infrastructure and property.

 Before doing any work under the General Permit, individuals must apply for coverage under the General Permit and then receive written approval from DEC for the work proposed.
 Applications must include all the following items and be sent to the appropriate DEC Regional Office identified in the instructions: